Egyras/HeishaMon/README.md

 # Using the software
-The current arduino beta image is able to communicate with the Panasonic Aquarea H-series (and most probably with the new J-series as well, since PCB looks identical). \
+The current arduino beta image is able to communicate with the Panasonic Aquarea H & J-series. \
 If you want to compile this image yourself be sure to use the mentioned libraries and support for a filesystem on the esp8266 so select the correct flash option in arduino ide for that.

 When starting for the first time an open-wifi-hotspot will be visible allowing you to configure your wifi network and your MQTT server.
 Configuration page will be located at http://192.168.4.1 . \